galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
-title: "Galaxy: People, resources and source code for open science analyses"
+title: "The people, values, resources and source code of Galaxy"
 questions:
-  - "What are the main project components?"
+  - "What are the main identifiable project components?"
   - "How do they all fit together?"
   - "Who pays for the 'free' analysis computational resources?"
   - "How are decisions really made?"